Jawaharlal Nehru Government Engineering College: Campus

 The campus is 2 km away from NH-21 (Chandigarh to Manali) which is 2 km from the Sundernagar bus stand.
 The campus is spread over 2.6726 hectare of land.
-The construction work of administrative ‘A’ block, academic block ‘B’, ‘C’, 'D', and 'E' has been completed.
-The hostel construction work has to be complete in 2019 but hasn't been completed yet.
+The institute has five blocks: Administrative ‘A’ block, academic blocks ‘B’, ‘C’, 'D', and Workshop Block 'E'.
+The Boys Hostel of the institute was started in 2023 and the construction of Girls Hostel is under process.

 Academics

 Departments

-The college has five Academic Departments.
+The college has six Academic Departments.